awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

   "Resource": "*"
 }
 ```

+The control also fails if you use `"Effect": "Allow"` with `"NotAction": "service:*"`\.
+In that case, the `NotAction` element provides access to all of the actions in an AWS service, except for the actions specified in `NotAction`\.

 This control only applies to customer managed IAM policies\.
 It does not apply to IAM policies that are managed by AWS\.